lynnfaraday/aresmush.com/_root/tutorials/manage/forgot-headwiz-pw.md

 - headwiz
 ---

 An admin can change anyone's password except Headwiz.
+If you forget your Headwiz password, there's a special tool to reset it. are a few ways to change it.

+## Shell Method

+Log into the server shell and change into the aresmush directory.
+Run the following script with the desired new password:

+    bin/upgrade reset_headwiz_password,somenewpassword

+## Tinker Method

-If you forget your Headwiz password, you'll need to use the [tinker command](/tutorials/code/tinker) to reset it through code.
+If you have access to an admin with tinker privileges, use the [tinker command](/tutorials/code/tinker) to reset it through code.

 Change the tinker handler method to be: